Research-Based

 Does Tone It Up Plant-Based Protein Work?

-Tone It Up Plant-Based Protein does contain 15 grams of complete protein per serving at relatively low calories.
-Their blend of pea, chia, and oat milk protein allows for a versatile, plant-based product that contains all essential amino acids, including those that have been shown to improve muscle growth through various studies.
+Tone It Up Plant-Based Protein delivers 15 grams of complete protein per serving at relatively low calories.
+Their blend of pea, chia, and oat milk protein creates a versatile, plant-based product that contains all essential amino acids, including those that research has shown to improve muscle growth.

-If used as directed, this product can help those who struggle with getting enough protein in their diet make progress in the gym or feel more satisfied throughout the day.
+When used as directed, this product can help those who struggle with getting adequate protein in their diet make progress in the gym or feel more satisfied throughout the day.

-This product will benefit mainly those who aren’t currently able to get enough protein in their diet.
-Those who do not have trouble getting adequate protein with food alone may not notice any benefit from taking this product.
+This product will primarily benefit those who aren’t currently able to get sufficient protein in their diet.
+Those who have no trouble getting adequate protein with food alone may not notice any benefit from taking this product.

 Tone It Up Plant-Based Protein Competitors

-When comparing Tone It Up Plant-Based Protein to other plant-based protein powders of its kind, such as KOS Organic Plant Protein Powder and PlantFusion Complete Plant-Based Pea Protein Powder, there are both pros and cons.
+When comparing Tone It Up Plant-Based Protein to other plant-based protein powders of its kind, such as KOS Organic Plant Protein Powder and PlantFusion Complete Plant-Based Pea Protein Powder, there are both advantages and disadvantages.

 KOS Organic Plant Protein Powder contains 20 grams of protein and 160 calories per serving with a 30-serving container priced at $49.99 on Amazon.
 PlantFusion Complete Plant-Based Pea Protein Powder contains 21 grams of protein and 120 calories per serving with a 30-serving container priced at $39.99 on Amazon.
 Both protein powders contain slightly more protein per serving but at similar price points to Tone It Up Plant-Based Protein.

 Both protein powders are plant-based, gluten-free, dairy-free, soy-free, and non-GMO.
-KOS Organic Plant Protein Powder comes in a variety of flavors, including vanilla, chocolate, goji berry popsicle, chocolate peanut butter, and blueberry muffin, while PlantFusion Complete Plant-Based Pea Protein Powder comes in chocolate, vanilla, cookies and cream, red velvet, and unflavored varieties.
-Both protein powders use pea protein as one of their main protein mix ingredients.
-All in all, Tone It Up Plant-Based Protein is comparable to other brands of similar products.
+KOS Organic Plant Protein Powder comes in multiple flavors, including vanilla, chocolate, goji berry popsicle, chocolate peanut butter, and blueberry muffin, while PlantFusion Complete Plant-Based Pea Protein Powder comes in chocolate, vanilla, cookies and cream, red velvet, and unflavored varieties.
+Both protein powders use pea protein as one of their main protein ingredients.
+Overall, Tone It Up Plant-Based Protein is comparable to other brands of similar products.

 Who is Tone It Up Plant-Based Protein Best for?

-Tone It Up Plant-Based Protein is best for women who are following a plant-based or vegan diet and are struggling to get enough protein in.
-This product will be especially helpful for women who have a busy schedule, don’t like a lot of plant protein foods, and/or who are regularly strength training in the gym and looking to build and tone their muscles.
-This product will also work well for those with many allergies and intolerances due to its simple, allergy-friendly ingredients.
+Tone It Up Plant-Based Protein is ideal for women who follow a plant-based or vegan diet and struggle to get sufficient protein in.
+This product will be especially helpful for women with busy schedules, those who don’t enjoy many plant protein foods, and/or who regularly strength train in the gym and want to build and tone their muscles.
+This product will also work well for those with numerous allergies and intolerances due to its simple, allergy-friendly ingredients.

 tone it up plant based protein